datacamp/string-manipulation-in-sql-live-training/README.md

 ## Step 3: Prerequisites

 List any prerequisite courses you think your live training could use from.
 This could be the live session’s companion course or a course you think students should take before the session.
 Prerequisites act as a guiding principle for your session and will set the topic framework, but you do not have to limit yourself in the live session to the syntax used in the prerequisite courses.

+Functions for Manipulating Data in PostgreSQL Intermediate SQL
+Exploratory Data Analysis in SQL

 ## Step 4: Session Outline